API java : SecureRandom

 Throws:

-NoSuchAlgorithmException - if the requested RNG implementation is not available from the provider.
+NoSuchAlgorithmException - if a SecureRandomSpi implementation for the specified algorithm is not available from the specified provider.

-NoSuchProviderException - if the provider has not been configured.
+NoSuchProviderException - if the specified provider is not registered in the security provider list.

 IllegalArgumentException - if the provider name is null or empty.